Automorphism groups of edge-transitive maps: Algebraic theory of maps

 and one can identify $\Phi$ with $G$, so that $A$ and $G$ are the left and right regular representations of $G$ on itself.
 The map $\mathcal M$ is {\em edge-transitive\/} if $A$ acts transitively on its edges; this is equivalent to the condition that $\Gamma=NE$, where $E:=\langle R_0, R_2\rangle\cong V_4$.

 The (classical) dual $D({\mathcal M})$ of $\mathcal M$, a map on the same surface formed by transposing the roles of vertices and faces, corresponds to the image of $M$ under the automorphism $\delta$ of $\Gamma$ which fixes $R_1$, and transposes $R_0$ and $R_2$.
 The Petrie dual $P({\mathcal M})$ embeds the same graph as $\mathcal M$, but the faces are transposed with Petrie polygons, closed zig-zag paths which alternately turn first right and first left at the vertices of $\mathcal M$; this operation corresponds to the automorphism $\pi$ of $\Gamma$ which transposes $R_0$ and $R_0R_2$, and fixes $R_1$ and $R_2$.
-Both of these operations $D$ and $P$ preserve regularity and automorphism groups, but $P$ may change the underlying surface, for example by changing orientability and by eliminating or introducing boundary components.
+Both of these operations $D$ and $P$ preserve regularity and automorphism groups, but $P$ may change the underlying surface.
+For example, the Petrie dual of the tetrahedron $\{3,3\}$, a regular embedding of the complete graph $K_4$ in the sphere, is the antipodal quotient of the cube $\{4,3\}$, a regular embedding of $K_4$ in the real projective plane (see Figures~\ref{tetmap} and \ref{projplKn}).
+Similarly, an interior free edge, with flags fixed by $r_0r_2$, is transposed by $D$ with a boundary free edge, with flags fixed by $r_0$, so $D$ may cause boundary components to appear or disappear.
 The group $\Omega=\langle D, P\rangle$ of map operations generated by $D$ and $P$, introduced by Wilson in~\cite{Wil}, is isomorphic to $S_3$, permuting vertices, faces and Petrie polygons; it corresponds to the outer automorphism group ${\rm Out}\,\Gamma\cong {\rm Aut}\, E\cong S_3$ of $\Gamma$ acting on maps by permuting conjugacy classes of map subgroups~\cite{JT}.